Aryt3/writeups/jeopardy_ctfs/2023/1337UP_CTF_2023/Flag_Checker/readme.md

 result = find_flag()
 ```

-Converting the equatiosn was easy I only needed to delete every occurance of `.as_bytes()` and ` as i32`. <br/>
+Converting the equation was easy I only needed to delete every occurance of `.as_bytes()` and ` as i32`. <br/>
-The script basically works by checking if there is only 1 unknown value in an equation and than proceed to sovle this equation to get the unknown value. <br/>
+The script basically works by checking if there is only 1 unknown value in an equation and than proceed to solve this equation to get the unknown value. <br/>
 Executing the script: <br/>
 ```sh
 kali@kali python3 .\solving.py